 This course incorporates experiential learning to prepare the student for clinical practice.
 It will also facilitate the transition of knowledge and skills from the academic phase into the clinical phase.
-Students will be placed in a clinic or hospital setting for part of the semester.
-Students will also have other health-related community experiences and activities during this course.
+The focus will be on written and verbal communication, professionalism and interpersonal skill development relating to the application of knowledge.
+Students will be placed in a clinic or hospital setting for the semester.
 In-class time will be used to discuss these experiences and work on skills essential for clinical practice.